(A) Purpose

 (i) The standard

-(a) Research and scholarly activities are central to the
+(a) Research and scholarly activities are central to the mission

-commercialization, patent and technology transfer activities.
-Participation in
+technology transfer activities.
+Participation in clinical trials,

-the type of scholarship, it should possess the quality of excellence, be
+type of scholarship, it should possess the quality of excellence, be

 peer-reviewed and be disseminated in the public domain.

-(b) Creative scholarly activity includes both original
+(b) Creative scholarly activity includes both original research

-or poster presentations may support a faculty member's dossier but are
+poster presentations may support a faculty member's dossier but are

 insufficient evidence of proficiency or excellence in scholarly